HassanMunene/Javascript_Work/BeginnerJavascriptInterviewQuestions copy.md

 These keywords are used for variable declaration, but they differ in scoping, hoisting, and mutability.

 1. var (Legacy, Avoid in Modern Code)
-    Scope: Function-scoped (or global if declared outside a function).
+    Scope: Function-scoped or global if declared outside a function.
     Hoisting: Hoisted and initialized with undefined.
     Reassignment: Allowed.
     Redeclaration: Allowed (can cause bugs).